 What is chimney restoration?

-These elements cause the wearing out of chimney parts such as the brick and mortar, chimney crown, flue liner and firebox.
+These elements cause the chimney parts to wear out.
+This can include the brick and mortar, chimney crown, flue liner, and firebox.

 The restoration process depends on the affected component.
 For example, if there are cracks in the firebox, refractory mortar can be applied to seal them.